vitaoTM/rails-llm-app/README.md

 ```

 Note: save your API KEY in a safe place do not share it, also OPENAI does not let you copy your key a second time.
-Then into your app directory and run `echo "/ .env" >> .gitignore"`, this will ensure your your environment configurations does not go to your public repository.
+Then into your app directory and run `echo "/ .env" >> .gitignore"`, this will ensure your environment configurations does not go to your public repository.

 ///// construction in progress /////